RevoU-FSSE-2/week-5-sigitwie/README.md

 ## About Commo
 On this project I created a company profile for digital agency called Commo.
 Commo is one-stop digital agency for all online business needs.
 A dynamic and innovative company dedicated to helping businesses thrive in the digital world.

 This web have a clean and creative look built with simple html, css and JS.
+To make it more interactive i added some animation so it can give fun user experiences on the site.
 Here is a snapshot of the web :
  ![commo](/images/commo.png)